Chris McHugh (beach volleyball)

-Christopher "Chris" McHugh (born 31 August 1989) is a male beach volleyball player from Australia.
+Christopher McHugh (born 31 August 1989) is a male beach volleyball player from Australia.
 He represented Australia at the 2018 Commonwealth Games on the Gold Coast and the 2020 Summer Olympics in Tokyo, both with teammate Damien Schumann, winning the gold medal at the Commonwealth Games.
 Unfortunately, competing at the 2020 Olympics, the pair were knocked out in the group stage after finishing at the bottom of their pool.

 Early years

 In Year 3 at school, McHugh participated in Spikezone Mini Volleyball to avoid clarinet lessons on Wednesday afternoons.
 McHugh then joined the Henley Hawks Volleyball Club in South Australia.
 His ambition was to become a first class Beach Volleyball player.
 McHugh made his professional volleyball debut in 2006, at just 17 years of age.

 McHugh studied at St Michael's College in 2007 while training at the Australian Institute of Volleyball.
 McHugh is now an AIS Share a Yarn Ambassador, a program fostering connections and education with the ATSI (Aboriginal and Torres Strait Islander) community.